Kamiros

 Kamiros is an ancient archaeological site located on the island of Rhodes in Greece.
-It was one of the three powerful ancient cities of Rhodes, together with Ialysos and Lindos.
-The site is located on the northwest coast of Rhodes, approximately 33 kilometers southwest of the city of Rhodes.
+It was one of the three powerful ancient cities of the island, together with Ialysos and Lindos.
+The site is located on the northwest coast of the island, approximately 33 kilometers southwest of the city of Rhodes.

-The site of Kamiros showcases the remains of the ancient city, including the ruins of houses, public buildings and a temple dedicated to the goddess Athena.
+The site of this site showcases the remains of the ancient city, including the ruins of houses, public buildings and a temple dedicated to the goddess Athena.
 Archaeological excavations have revealed insights into the daily life and town planning of the ancient inhabitants.

 Visitors to this site can explore the ancient streets, admire the remains of houses and buildings and get a glimpse into the life of the people who once inhabited this city.
 The site offers splendid views of the surrounding landscape and the sea.

 Rhodes itself is a lovely island known for its rich history and natural beauty.
-Besides exploring Kamiros, visitors to Rhodes can discover other attractions, such as the medieval Old Town of Rhodes, a UNESCO World Heritage Site.
+Besides exploring Kamiros, visitors to the main city can discover other attractions, such as the medieval Old Town of Rhodes, a UNESCO World Heritage Site.

 With its impressive fortifications and charming narrow streets.
 The island also boasts beautiful beaches, crystal clear waters and quaint villages just waiting to be explored.